livewires/python-polygon-painter/worksheets/01-introduction.md

 A popular way to start coding is to write a 'Hello World' script so that is where we will start!

+Open up VS Code on the PC you are using and open up your named folder.
 Create a new file called `Script.py` and on the first line type:
 ```
 print("Hello world!")
 ```
 Anything inside the brackets of a `print` statement will get outputted to the terminal when the script is run.

-To run the script type `python Script.py` in the terminal.
+To run the script we will need to open a terminal.
+If a terminal is not already open at the bottom on VS Code, click Terminal in the top bar and then New Terminal.
+In the terminal `python3 Script.py`.
 You should see `Hello world!`.

 > 💡 Exercise: Try adding a new `print` statement that will display your name in the terminal.